-If a pupil or parent seeks to establish social contact, or if this occurs coincidentally, the member of staff should exercise her/his professional judgement.
+If a pupil or parent seeks to establish social contact, or if this occurs coincidentally, the member of staff should exercise her/his professional judgement in that moment and then inform the Head/ senior manager as soon as possible.
 This also applies to social contacts made through outside interests or the staff member's own family.